Maaz124/IS_project/readme.md

 seby this is our readme file
-running this project in docker the docker configs are already added to the repo root@maaz-HP-ZBook-15-G6:/home/maaz/IS_project/django-docker# git clone git@github.com:Maaz124/IS_project.git
+running this project in docker the docker configs are already added to the repo to run this project all you need is docker pre installed after run 'docker compose build' \\run in sudo then docker compose up
-Cloning into 'IS_project'...
-git@github.com: Permission denied (publickey).
-fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists.